xmos/fwk_voice/modules/lib_vnr/python/convert_model/README.rst

 For step number 5. and 6.,

-- Open the optimised model tflite file in netron.app and check the number and type of operators.
+- Open the optimised model tflite file in netron.app and check the number and types of operators.
 Also check the number of input and output tensors.
+For example, the current optimised model /modules/lib_vnr/python/model/model_output/model_qaware_xcore.tflite uses 4 operators; Conv2D, Reshape, Logistic and XC_conv2d_v2.

-- Add resolver->Addxxx functions in `vnr_inference.cc <https://github.com/xmos/sw_avona/blob/develop/modules/lib_vnr/src/inference/vnr_inference.cc>`_, vnr_inference_init() to add all the operators.
+- Add resolver->Addxxx functions in `vnr_inference.cc <https://github.com/xmos/sw_avona/blob/develop/modules/lib_vnr/src/inference/vnr_inference.cc>`_, vnr_inference_init() to add all the operators to the TFLite operator resolver.

 - In `xtflm_conf.h <https://github.com/xmos/sw_avona/blob/develop/modules/lib_vnr/src/inference/xtflm_conf.h>`_, update XTFLM_OPERATORS to indicate the correct number of operators.